wavefrontHQ/docs/pages/doc/authorization.md

 ## Level 3: Access Control for Objects

-Starting with Release 2018.46.x, Wavefront supports object-level access control lists (ACLs) in addition to permissions.
+Starting with Release 2018.46.x, Wavefront supports object-level access control in addition to permissions.
 Initially, we support access control only for dashboards.

 By default, all users with **Dashboard** permission can view and modify all dashboards.
 An administrator can change the default Security preference to grant access  for *new* dashboards only to the dashboard creator.